Teriks/giftoa/README.md

 * libncurses-dev development package for your distro

-`sudo apt-get install gcc python3 ImageMagick jp2a libncurses-dev`
+`sudo apt-get install gcc python3 imagemagick jp2a libncurses-dev`

 On debian based distributions.